 Bottom line

-We cannot overemphasize how important it is to protect your phone.
+Protecting your phone is critical in today's digital landscape.
 To remove hackers, review app permissions, change passwords, clear your cache, run antivirus scans, and update software.
 Employ strong authentication methods and consider a VPN when connecting to public Wi-Fi.
 Always use official app stores, back up your data, and install reputable mobile security software.
 Watch for signs of a hacked phone.
 If all else fails, factory reset your phone as a last resort.

 Ready to secure your smartphone from hackers?
 Download a trusted antivirus to secure your phone now.